iliad S.A. (OTCMKTS:ILIAF) Receives Consensus Recommendation of “Buy” from Brokerages

-Shares of iliad S.A.
-(OTCMKTS:ILIAF) have been given an average recommendation of “Buy” by the six analysts that are presently covering the firm, MarketBeat.com reports.
-Two investment analysts have rated the stock with a hold recommendation and four have given a buy recommendation to the company.
+iliad S.A.
+(OTCMKTS:ILIAF) has received an average rating of “Buy” from the six analysts that are presently covering the firm, Marketbeat.com reports.
+Two investment analysts have rated the stock with a hold recommendation and four have assigned a buy recommendation to the company.

-Separately, Barclays reiterated an “overweight” rating on shares of iliad in a research note on Monday.
+Separately, Barclays reiterated an “overweight” rating on shares of iliad in a report on Monday, February 1st.

 iliad SA provides integrated fixed and mobile telecommunications services in France and Italy.
 The company offers VoIP, IPTV, and flat-rate calling plans, as well as provides Freebox, a multiservice box on ADSL.
 As of March 31, 2020, it had 20 million subscribers in France and 5.8 million subscribers in Italy.